Unclonable Cryptography in Linear Quantum Memory: Short One-Shot Signatures in the Standard Model

-\begin{itemize} \item $\Hyb_{5}$: Asking for sum of collisions to be outside of $T_{y, 0}$, by an obfuscated puncturable PRF over dual-subspace anti-concentration. \end{itemize} This hybrid is the same as the previous in terms of execution, but we change the definition of a successful execution, that is, we change the predicate computed on the output of the process.
+\begin{itemize} \item $\Hyb_{4}$: Asking for sum of collisions to be outside of $T_{y, 0}$, using the hardness of concentration in dual of obfuscated subspace, the pseudorandomness of the puncturable PRF and the security of iO. \end{itemize} This hybrid is the same as the previous in terms of execution, but we change the definition of a successful execution, that is, we change the predicate computed on the output of the process.
 We still ask that $\left( y_0 = y_1 := y \right)$, but instead of only asking the second requirement to be $\left( x_0 \neq x_1 \right)$, we ask for a stronger condition: $\left( \vecU_{0} - \vecU_{1} \right) \in \left( S_{y, 0} \setminus T_{y, 0} \right)$.
 Note that we are not going to need to be able to efficiently check for the success of the condition, but we'll prove that it happens with a good probability nonetheless.